KuRue/GaleNet/docs/architecture.md

 - **Neural Network Core** – supports GraphCast and a Pangu‑Weather backbone for physics‑informed feature extraction.
 Pangu operates in inference mode only.
-- **Inference Pipeline** – the `GaleNetPipeline` class wraps preprocessing and model execution, incorporating GraphCast outputs to guide track forecasts.
+- **Inference Pipeline** – the `GaleNetPipeline` class wraps preprocessing and model execution, incorporating outputs from GraphCast or Pangu to guide track forecasts.

 ### Backbone Options